PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries/README.md

 - The inbound dataplane traffic _does not_ traverse TGW and only traverses GWLB.
 It is also intrazone, in the same manner as the outbound traffic.

-  VM-Series instances are bootstrapped using S3 bucket based method.

 ## Topology diagram

 ![GWLB_TGW_Combined](https://github.com/PaloAltoNetworks/terraform-aws-vmseries-modules/assets/9674179/37a7ffc1-134a-4037-b174-5a2abe44f475)